 Note that Criminal Law in Las Vegas is slightly different for those under the juvenile system than it is 18 for adults.
 If a young person is accused of a crime then their crimes will be looked at in a different light, and the juvenile justice system is intended to rehabilitate young offenders before punishing the minor, taking into account the fact that the accused was a child when the crime was committed.
 The stance is that young people cannot make decisions as well as adults and that if a young person’s crime goes on their permanent record then it could leave them unable to pursue productive work as an adult.
 Lawmakers believe that young people deserve a second chance, and to enter adulthood with a clean slate so that there are as few barriers as possible to them becoming productive members of society.
 In Criminal Law in Las Vegas, young people should still have the support of a qualified attorney if they are accused of a crime, to ensure that they get appropriate treatment and that their case is heard in the right court (especially if they are close to coming of age).
 It is not unheard of for a juvenile case to be transferred to the adult criminal courts in the case of a serious offense, and the accused was close to adult age when the crime was committed.

-Most cases for under 18’s will be tried in juvenile court.
+Most cases for those under 18 will be tried in juvenile court.
 It is called a contested hearing.
-Under the law of Nevada, the courts do have the option to certify someone as an adult if the accused is over the age of 13 and has been accused of a high level felony-level offense i.e. murder or armed robbery.
+Under the law of Nevada, the courts do have the option to certify someone as an adult if the accused is over the age of 13 and has been accused of a high-level felony-level offense i.e. murder or armed robbery.
 Those under the age of 13 will almost always be tried in a juvenile court.
-The only time that a child must be tried as an adult is if the child was 16 or 17 at the time of the alleged crime, and the charge either involved sexual assault (rape), murder or robbery or possibly when a firearm was involved.
+The only time that a child must be tried as an adult is if the child was 16 or 17 at the time of the alleged crime, and the charge either involved sexual assault (rape), murder, or robbery or possibly when a firearm was involved.
 Even in those instances, there are some exceptions, such as for children that have emotional or behavioral problems, or if the child is clearly not developmentally or mentally competent enough to understand the situation.
 Children and adults see the world differently, and a good attorney will be able to make sure that the child is tried in a way that is appropriate.